Essential Tailwind Techniques Every Developer Should Know — Part 78

 );

-Pro tip: nextjs tailwindcss is one of the most searched topics by senior engineers.
+Pro tip: react pdf html is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Micro-frontends are not always the answer.
 For teams under 50 engineers, the overhead of independent deployments, shared component libraries, and module federation often outweighs the benefits.
 A well-structured monorepo with clear module boundaries achieves the same goal with dramatically less infrastructure.